oracle/python-oracledb/doc/src/user_guide/appendix_b.rst

 Oracle Autonomous Database in Oracle Cloud using a wallet, the certificate must be in the correct format.

-For the python-oracledb Thin mode, the certificate must be in a Privacy Enhanced Mail (PEM) ``ewallet.pem`` file.
+For python-oracledb Thin mode, the certificate must be in a Privacy Enhanced Mail (PEM) ``ewallet.pem`` file.
 In python-oracledb Thick mode the certificate must be in a ``cwallet.sso`` file.
 See :ref:`autonomousdb` for more information.

 Native Network Encryption and Checksumming
 ------------------------------------------